timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2022-02-03
+# Objectives for Today 2022-02-04

-- Shared a story of replacing 980ti with 3070ti and then... back again because display ports too wide.
 - Working on Eggcelerate! eggspansion and new features for the game!
-- Ghost for players best time on a track and replaying with an option in menus.
+- Write up a work order for the art of new winter vehicles.
+- Write a Steam support ticket about showing API documentation / work.
-- Play around in blender to create more winter track segments.
+- Play around in blender to create more winter track segments and obstacles.
-- Short break for Tim to do some personal stuff (get Sara some food etc)
+- Create another track layout for the winter eggspansion.
+- Try creating a snow pile that goes POOF.
+- Get a ghostier material on the ghost car so it fades out of view a bit better.
+- Let it snow, let it snow...

 **Coming Soon**